-Shrimp scampi is a dish my mom has made many times over the years, and it was the first dish that actually made me love shrimp!
+Shrimp pasta is a dish my mom has made many times over the years, and it was the first dish that actually made me love shrimp!

 Ingredients